apache/incubator-airflow/CONTRIBUTING.rst

 Note that committers will use **Squash and Merge** instead of **Rebase and Merge** when merging PRs and your commit will be squashed to single commit.

-You need to have review of at least one committer (if you are committer yourself, it has to be another committer).
-Ideally you should have 2 or more committers reviewing the code that touches the core of Airflow.
+At least 1 Airflow Committer needs to review and approve your PR in order to have it merged, though 2 Committer reviews are often required.
+If you are a committer yourself, another committer must review your changes.

 Pull Request Guidelines
 =======================